joachimwolff/scHiCExplorer/docs/index.rst

 tool                                description
 =================================== ===============================================================================
-:ref:`scHicDemultiplex`             Demultiplexes the samples by their barcodes to one FASTQ file per samples :ref:`scHicMergeToMCool`            Merges all single-cell Hi-C matrices to one :ref:`scHicMergeMatrixBins`         Changes the resolution of the matrices :ref:`scHicQualityControl`          Estimates the quality of scHi-C datasets :ref:`scHicAdjustMatrix`            Keeps / removes chromosomes / contigs / scaffolds of all samples
+:ref:`scHicDemultiplex`             Demultiplexes the samples by their barcodes to one FASTQ file per samples :ref:`scHicMergeToSCool`            Merges all single-cell Hi-C matrices to one :ref:`scHicCreateBulkMatrix`        Compute the bulk matrix out of all single-cell Hi-C matrices :ref:`scHicMergeMatrixBins`         Changes the resolution of the matrices :ref:`scHicQualityControl`          Estimates the quality of scHi-C datasets :ref:`scHicAdjustMatrix`            Keeps / removes chromosomes / contigs / scaffolds of all samples